berkeley-scf/tutorial-parallelization/parallel-python.md

 Python provides a variety of functionality for parallelization, including threaded operations (in particular for linear algebra), parallel looping and map statements, and parallelization across multiple machines.
-This material focuses on Python’s ipyparallel package and on using the GPU via PyTorch and JAX (with a bit about CuPy), with some discussion of Dask and Ray.
+For the CPU, this material focuses on Python’s ipyparallel package and JAX, with some discussion of Dask and Ray.
+For the GPU, the material focuses on PyTorch and JAX, with a bit of discussion of CuPy.

 Note that all of the looping-based functionality discussed here applies *only* if the iterations/loops of your calculations can be done